|

 500 pound torpedo sped through the heaving seas to explode in Number 5 hold on the ship's port side, demolishing much

+of the interior including the bathrooms immediately beneath the children's cabins.
 As a result of the SOS transmitted at the time of the attack HMS Hurricane

 (Lt.
 Commander Hugh Crofton Simms RN) arrived on the scene.
 She picked up a total of 105 survivors many of whom